kubernetes-retired/external-storage/local-volume/README.md

 Also see [known issues](KNOWN_ISSUES.md) and [provisioner CHANGELOG](provisioner/CHANGELOG.md).

+### 1.10: Beta

+* New PV.NodeAffinity field added.
+* **Important:** Alpha PV NodeAffinity annotation is deprecated.
+Users must manually update their PVs to use the new NodeAffinity field or run a one-time update job (TBD).
+* Alpha: Raw block support added.

 ### 1.9: Alpha

 * New StorageClass `volumeBindingMode` parameter that will delay PVC binding